 - Sharing 50% of the profit margin among all employees using a formula that includes parameters such as seniority in the company, seniority in software development, and the number of hours that the employee actually worked.
-A smaller percentage of the profit margin is equitably distributed among all 10Pines employees.
+A smaller percentage of the profit margin is equitably distributed among all 10 Pines employees.

-These three management practices where not invented by 10Pines — some were extracted from sources like Ricardo Semler’s book “Maverick”.
+These three management practices were not invented by 10Pines — some were extracted from sources like Ricardo Semler’s book “Maverick”.
 More importantly, these practices were inspired by the Agile mindset and the idea to put people first.

-Jorge pointed out that when he and his partners founded 10Pines, they wanted to correct the mismatch between operations and management that they’ve observed in other places were they’ve worked.
+Jorge pointed out that when he and his partners founded 10Pines, they wanted to correct the mismatch between operations and management that they’ve observed in other places where they’ve worked.
 More concretely, they wanted to implement Agile in management to go hand-in-hand with Agile in software development.

-In closing Jorge quoted Eduardo Galeano, an Uruguayan writer who said, “Many small people, working in many small places, can make big changes.”That is exactly what 10Pines has been doing all these years, proving that Agile companies do no only exist but also thrive.
+In closing Jorge quoted Eduardo Galeano, an Uruguayan writer who said, “Many small people, working in many small places, can make big changes.”That is exactly what 10Pines has been doing all these years, proving that Agile companies do not only exist but also thrive.